Buy Ripple UK (XRP Buying Guide)

 Alright, so you want to buy some Ripple.
 First things first, a quick crash course on buying crypto in general.

 Cryptocurrencies are bought through exchanges.
 Exchanges are platforms you need to sign up for (like forums/apps or any other website with user accounts).
+If you need help choosing the right one for your needs, check out our list of Best Crypto Exchanges in the UK.
 Once you’ve signed up, you can log in, deposit credits/money (preferably GBP) into your account.
 And then you can use that money to buy cryptocurrencies on the platform/exchange.

 Buying Ripple in the UK has become pretty easy since CEX.io came onto the crypto scene.
 Just sign up, verify your account, and buy XRP with GBP.